Summer Research Associates Fellowship

 Strong oral and written communication skills, and some previous experience with policy research, either in an academic or professional setting, is required.
 Preference will also be given to students who have not participated in the previous summer associates program.
 Candidates should highlight policy writing experience; courses taken in statistics, political methodology, or econometrics; or a proficiency with R, Stata, Tableau, or Python.
 While it is not required that Summer Research Associates have taken the Policy Lab course, students who have not will be required to participate in an orientation before the start of the program.

-This year, the program runs for eight weeks.
-Associates will be awarded a $2,400 fellowship in two installments, are expected to work 20 hours per week, and must be available for regular meetings and staff communications throughout the program.
+The program will run for eight weeks from May 20 through July 12.
+Associates will be compensated at a rate of $2500 (divided in two installments), and must be available for regular meetings and staff communications throughout the program.